Business Credit Keys logo

 The program guides clients through establishing foundational business infrastructure (EIN, business address, domain, incorporation) and then progresses to building business credit through vendor accounts, store cards, merchant cards, and lines of credit.
 According to their website, participants can reach approximately $50,000 in available business credit within 60-90 days, with some testimonial claims of significantly higher amounts ($68,000-$100,000) achieved in 2-4 months.
 The service includes access to credit coaches and reportedly provides monthly reporting to major business credit bureaus including Experian, Equifax, LexisNexis, and Dun & Bradstreet.

 Business Credit Keys emphasizes personalized coaching and customer service as differentiators, with testimonials highlighting direct access to business credit coaches via text.
-The company positions itself as educational, stating "Learn From The Experts" as a core value proposition.
-They promote acquiring business credit lines that do not require personal guarantees, which is a key selling point for entrepreneurs seeking to separate business and personal finances.
+The company positions itself as educational, stating "Learn From The Experts" as a core profile context.
+They promote acquiring business credit lines that do not require personal stated terms, which is a key selling point for entrepreneurs seeking to separate business and personal finances.

 While the website presents compelling testimonials and a structured approach, potential customers should note that specific mechanisms for obtaining $50,000 in credit without traditional underwriting, revenue verification, or credit checks are not detailed on the public website.
-The timeline claims (60-90 days to $50,000 in business credit) and the acquisition of high-limit merchant cards without documented revenue warrant independent verification.
+The timeline claims (60-90 days to $50,000 in business credit) and the acquisition of high-limit merchant cards without documented revenue warrant comparable public verification context.
 This appears to be primarily a coaching and guidance service rather than a direct lender.

 Services & Features